MBHS-DevClub/git-example/README.md

 # Controversial Topics

-Cats are better than dogs.
+Dogs are better then cats.

 Aliens do not exist.

-Vanilla is the best ice cream flavor and so is Strawberry if you like.
+Chocolate is the best ice cream flavor and so is Vanilla if you like.

-Python is the superior programming language.
+Scratch is the superior programming language.

 Add more topics here:

+Minecraft is better then roblox

+PC > Mac
+Linux > Mac

+Kali Linux is the best linux